-- Do you want your domain (your blog name) registered through them?
+- Do you want your domain (your blog name) registered with them?
 Nice to begin with but if you choose unwisely about the host, you might need to transfer it later.
 Not hard but just another thing to do.

 - Do you want an email for your site like mine is [email protected]?
 Or just a Gmail account will work.

 - You must have an automatic backup, and if it does not come with your plan, you will need a plugin to do it.
 It is not if you need it, it is when and how often.
 And it needs to be not on the same server as the blog.
 My site is hosted in Michigan and the backup in Austin.

 I’m going to end this with a few comments about the levels of plans the hosts offer and cost.
 Many will offer a very cheap entry level that is so stripped down; you should avoid it.
 It is there to get you hooked.
 Somewhat like themes (next topic), if you spend hours every month doing things like manual backups or fighting for support, saving $5 per month is a false economy.
 Your time has some value and it could be used to create the great content you need to be successful (more on content later.)

 HOW TO CHOOSE A THEME FOR A FOOD BLOG